-You can take advantage of this data, even if toys or digital downloads aren't what you sell.
+You can take advantage of this data, even if toys or fashion accessories aren't what you sell.
 Just think outside the box.
 For example, if you're a crafter who sells handmade clothes, you could put together an ebook of your own craft designs, or branch out into handmade toys.
 Knowing what people are looking for means you're more likely to make sales.

 Are You on Amazon?

 Amazon is the undisputed leader in the world of eCommerce, and the good news is, you can benefit from Amazon's success and traffic by listing your products using the Amazon Marketplace.